 Taking some time to learn whether bankruptcy is the right debt management solution for you can end up being invaluable time spent with a lawyer.
 Your bankruptcy lawyer can help you get a better understanding of:

 Many people who choose to declare bankruptcy find the experience surprisingly empowering because they are able to take control of their debt situation.
 While many people feel scared of declaring bankruptcy, once their debts are discharged they feel a sense of relief and security.
 It is a good feeling to know that your once overwhelming debt has been eliminated or reduced to something that is more manageable.

 If you are ready to learn more about how bankruptcy can help you take control of your debt situation, you should consider contacting an experienced Michigan bankruptcy lawyer like the ones at the office of Karen E. Evangelista, PC.
-Our lawyers can help you weigh the benefits and disadvantages of filing for bankruptcy and can help you understand the process and what you need to do.
+Our lawyer can help you weigh the benefits and disadvantages of filing for bankruptcy and can help you understand the process and what you need to do.
 Please feel free to contact us today at 248-652-7990.